mrOranger/RxJs/3. Common Operators/README.md

 * `take` is a filtering operator, returning a subset of the input elements whose length is indicated by the parameter.
 Similar to take `first` and `last` return only the first and the last elements in the input collection.
 * `min` and `max` are comparators, returning the minimum and maximum elements in the collection based on the input condition.
-* `tap` is the most interesting since is a **side-effect** operator that executes something without altering the input collectio, in fact, it does not returns any value.
+* `tap` is the most interesting since is a **side-effect** operator that executes something without altering the input collection, in fact, it does not returns any value.
 Moreover, `tap` is useful for example in HTTP call, if you would like to inform the user about the loading progress.

 Up to this point, we saw the most common operators in RxJs, now, I would like to make a question.
 Suppose that we would like to use the same operators of RxJs for an input array, shall we chose to use RxJs or the commonest operator defined in the `Array` class?
 I made the question because the answer let us to understand how useful is this library, and why should we work harder in understanding how RxJs works.
 The answer to the question is RxJs, and to explain why, let's see the following example: